PhilAldridge/Academy-PhotoApp/README.md

 # Hack Day 1 Boilerplate

 ## Branch Repository
-Click on master, and in the dropdown create a new branch named after your teamName
+Click on master, and in the dropdown create a new branch named after your team name

 ##Clone Repository
 In your new branch, click Clone

-Use HHTPS
+Use HTTPS

 Click Generate git credentials